FiloSottile/mkcert/README.md

 ```
 $ mkcert -install
-Created a new local CA at "/Users/filippo/Library/Application Support/mkcert" 💥
+Created a new local CA 💥
 The local CA is now installed in the system trust store! ⚡️
 The local CA is now installed in the Firefox trust store (requires browser restart)! 🦊

 $ mkcert example.com "*.example.com" example.test localhost 127.0.0.1 ::1
-Using the local CA at "/Users/filippo/Library/Application Support/mkcert" ✨

 Created a new certificate valid for the following names 📜
  - "example.com"